 The PFA also requires the Government to present, in each financial year, reports outlining its fiscal policy: The Budget Policy Statement and a report on the Government’s fiscal strategy.

-The Budget Policy Statement has a short-run focus setting out policy goals that will guide the Government's upcoming Budget decisions and priorities.
-The Fiscal Strategy Report is presented with the Budget and must state the Government's long-term objectives for fiscal policy over a period of at least ten years and the Government's short-term intentions for fiscal policy over a period of three years.
+The Budget Policy Statement sets out policy goals that will guide the Government's upcoming Budget decisions and priorities.
+The 2024 statement sets out the Government’s fiscal strategy, including its long-term objectives for fiscal policy over a period of at least ten years and its short-term intentions for fiscal policy over a period of three years.